CommonGateway/PetStore/README.md

-//TODO explain why we need a OAS as yaml file and what we do with it
+//TODO explain why we need a OAS as yaml file and what we do with it Why do we need a OpenAPI Specification (OAS)?

+We use the OAS to read and install it on the CommonGateway ([What is the CommonGateway?](#What is the CommonGateway).

 That OAS definition can be created with multiple tools.
 We recommend using [stoplight.io](https://stoplight.io), but you also use [Postman](https://www.postman.com) or a simple editor if you know the standard like https://editor.swagger.io.